 In general, there are two paths to seeking a helicopter pilot career, and they are the civilian flight path or a military career.
-If you are contemplating the latter option, check for additional information which may be available through a university that offers flight training, such as Southern Utah University and their collaboration with Upper Limit Aviation.
+If you are contemplating the latter option, check for additional information which may be available through a university that offers flight training.
 For the purposes of this article, the focus will remain on the civilian flight path.

-For each level of helicopter pilot license there are minimum FAA flight time requirements For example, the Private Pilot License requires a minimum of 20 hours of dual instruction and 10 hours of solo time; however, 30-50 hours of dual time is much more realistic to ensure pilot competency.
+For each level of helicopter pilot license, there are minimum FAA flight time requirements.
+For example, the Private Pilot License requires a minimum of 20 hours of dual instruction and 10 hours of solo time; however, 30-50 hours of dual time is much more realistic to ensure pilot competency.
 In general, flight time with an instructor costs in the range of $200/hour, and $150-$175/hour solo time with ground time costing approximately $30-$40/hour.
-These calculations suggest that it will cost between $10,000 and $15,000 to earn a private pilot’s license for rotocraft.
-In comparison, a commercial rotocraft license requires that the pilot has a minimum of 150 total hours, and 100 hours of (PIC) Pilot In Command time.
+These calculations suggest that it will cost between $10,000 and $15,000 to earn a private pilot’s license for rotorcraft.
+In comparison, a commercial rotorcraft license requires that the pilot has a minimum of 150 total hours, and 100 hours of (PIC) Pilot In Command time.
 This can be earned by flying solo in pursuit of the Private License and any time thereafter when acting as PIC even when receiving flight instruction.
-Calculating these figures indicates that the cost of obtaining a commercial rotocraft license costs an additional $18,000 to $20,000.
-Fxed wing pilots have an advantage here because a portion of their time can be applied to their on-add rotorcraft license which saves them time and money.
+Calculating these figures indicates that the cost of obtaining a commercial rotorcraft license costs an additional $18,000 to $20,000.
+Fixed wing pilots have an advantage here because a portion of their time can be applied to their on-add rotorcraft license which saves them time and money.

 The benefits of making such a large investment in pursuing a dream of flying helicopters for a living are substantial.
 One big benefit is the diverse range of career opportunities for qualified rotorcraft pilots depending on geographical locations: aerial photography and filming, aerial stock mustering, scenic “joyflights” or discovery flights for the tourism industry, bushfire fighting, powerline surveys, marine pilot transfers, search and rescue (SAR), police air work, emergency medical service (HEMS), corporate flights and general charter service, agricultural crop spraying and livestock herding, media news and traffic reporting, and offshore (oil industry) services.
 Helicopter pilots are also in demand globally, so employment options exist virtually anywhere on the planet with a variety of salary ranges and an optimistic projection for employment in the future.
 However, keep in mind that accessing a current monetary exchange rate is usually a wise idea when considering employment in a foreign country.
 Also, verify the requirements for helicopter pilots’ licensing since they may be different in foreign countries from the FAA requirements in the United States.